 - Parents of student must notify the school if their child has come into close contact (defined as 15 minutes or more in close proximity) with a person who has tested positive for Covid-19.
 The child must be tested and remain quarantined until a negative test result is provided to the school.

-- Furthermore, all students or staff that came into close contact (defined as 15 minutes or more in close proximity) with said student are notified immediately.
+- All students or staff that came into close contact (defined as 15 minutes or more in close proximity to someone who has tested positive for Covid-19) with said student are notified immediately.
 For example: A third grade student tests positive then all classmates’ parents and the teacher are notified since they shared the same classroom.
 It would not be necessary to notify the entire school since a majority of the students and staff would not have come into close contact with the aforementioned student.

 - Parents whose child came into close contact with a student or staff member that tested positive should closely monitor their child for 14 days, but their child and others in the same classroom are not required to stay home from school unless they have fever or show any symptoms.